Skip to content

 1. start with traceml run train.py

-2. use --mode=summary when you want a quieter run and a structured final summary
+2. use --mode=cli or --mode=dashboard when you want live feedback on a single-node run

 3. log selected TraceML summary fields into W&B or MLflow if useful